datajoint/element-calcium-imaging/README.md

 ## Interactive Tutorial

-+ The easiest way to learn about DataJoint Elements is to use the tutorial notebooks within the included interactive environment configured using [DevContainer](https://containers.dev/).
++ The easiest way to learn about DataJoint Elements is to use the tutorial notebooks within the included interactive environment configured using [Dev Container](https://containers.dev/).

 ### Launch Environment